-Settings: 1 to 300 feet, or 1 to 100 meters (International Units only); Default = 16 feet, 5 meters
+Settings: 1 to 300 feet, or 1 to 100 meters [International Units only]; Default = 16 ft, 5 m

 Track Min Distance allows you to set a minimum distance of travel before a trackpoint is added to the track.

 Track Min Distance works in conjunction with Trackpoint Interval.
 Both conditions must be met before a trackpoint is added to the current track.
 During slow travel or drift, setting both Trackpoint Interval and Track Min Distance to small values will allow you to increase the track resolution.